Skip to Content

 When jet skis were first designed, the features of reverse were not included, and what you would need to do is turn around if you needed to go back to a particular location.

-Another reason for the reverse feature is that it is much easier to get the jet ski back into position when trying to dock it safely.
+Another reason for the reverse feature is that it is much easier dock using reverse.
 Using neutral and reverse judiciously around docks makes them very controllable at slow speeds, and prevents unwanted scratches, scuffs and dents.
-It also makes you look like a pro once you’ve mastered the art of docking without having to grab onto part of the dock or another boat to stop.
+You look like a pro once you’ve mastered the art of docking without having to grab anything, and it prevents hand injuries.

 Conclusion